 I once knew an administrator who still conducted research in their lab.
 One day, a post-doc accidentally mixed two substances in the fume hood, leading to an explosion that destroyed the hood.
 The administrator, under pressure to reduce accidents in their unit, did not report the incident to others as they were the only required chain of reporting.
 Months later, a young faculty member in their unit had a similar incident that destroyed another fume hood.
 A year later, a similar accident sent 16 people to the hospital at a neighboring institution.

 When framed like this, the lack of communication almost seems criminal.
 Clearly, the sad reality is that these authoritative declarations coupled with punishments, within our communication-deficient authoritarian-legalistic system structure, can lead to corruption and actually be detrimental to the broader cause they intend to help.
 This command and control approach boils down to what is known as the deterrence hypothesis: the introduction of a penalty that leaves everything else unchanged will reduce the occurrence of the behavior subject to the penalty.
 I’ve previously written about the problems of applying the deterrence hypothesis to grading of coursework.
 In this case, safety is connected to my performance evaluation — which is primarily used for raise allocations and promotion.
 So in short, if an accident happens, my status and pay within the institution will suffer.
-This is assuming that the permanent disabling damage from losing fingers or another accident is not deterrence enough — the approach assumes that faculty delegate all risks to students rather than doing the activity themselves.
+So does this feedback mechanism promote better safety or lack of reporting — the most direct effect is lack of reporting.
+This is also presumes that the permanent disabling damage from losing fingers or another accident is not deterrence enough — the approach assumes that faculty delegate all risks to students rather than doing the activity themselves.

 I’ve seen this play out many times with daycares, teams, and communities I’ve been involved.
 Reliably the diminishing of people and disruption of personal connection leads to the demise and under performance of the organization.
 When an authoritarian is presented with this evidence contrary to their belief, they reliably counter with, “oh I’ll make the penalty severe enough to deter the behavior.”
 What else can they do?
 This approach, in the absence of appropriate developmental scaffolding, leads to a depressed environment adverse to uncertainty.
 Everyone becomes afraid to report safety, afraid to discuss safety, afraid to try new things and push the limits (isn’t trying new things and pushing the limits called research?) — often simply because trying new things is no longer the norm.
 When something is not the norm, it becomes an uncertainty risk and threat.